sumanaga/edge-ai-suites/robotics-ai-suite/README.md

 # Robotics AI Suite

+**NOTE**: Robotics AI Suite is currently a preview release!
+A formal release will follow shortly.

 ## Description
 Intel® Robotics AI Suite is a preview collection of robotics applications, libraries, samples, and benchmarking tools to help developers build solutions faster.
 It includes models and pipelines optimized with the OpenVINO™ Toolkit for accelerated performance on Intel® CPUs, integrated GPUs, and NPUs.
 Detailed user guide and documentation can be found here: [Robotics AI Suite](https://docs.openedgeplatform.intel.com/edge-ai-suites/robotics-ai-suite/main/index.html).